iWasAWizard/BEND/README.md

 # BEND
 **Backend Enhanced Neural Dispatch**

-BEND is a locally-hosted, containerized intelligence stack built to run high-performance LLMs, whispering STT, cloned TTS, and full RAG pipelines.
+BEND is a locally-hosted, containerized backend stack designed to give your AI applications a solid foundation.
+It bundles together high-performance services for language models, document retrieval (RAG), voice, and more.

-It’s for when you want a fast, self-sufficient brainstem that does more than just answer questions—it listens, speaks, remembers, and swaps personalities on command.
+Think of it as a ready-to-run power source for your AI projects, letting you focus on building your application instead of managing infrastructure.

 > It's like ChatGPT moved into your server closet and brought a filing cabinet.